Treating Acne When You Have Facial Hair

 The Shorter the Hair, the Better

-- Consider trimming it to a close stubble - approximately 1/10 of an inch or less
+- Consider trimming it to a close stubble - approximately 1/10 of an inch or less.
+This will help more medication reach the skin.

-- Apply more medication, taking extra time to smear it around and remaining extremely gentle
+- Apply more medication, taking extra time to smear it around.
+Since physical irritation of the skin can make acne worse, make sure to stay extremely gentle.

 A Beard May Reduce Absorption